 One can simply select a new area by first using the “Selection Tool” by the right hand side of BRAT and then clicking on the “Create Area” button on the left side of the Filters tab, and the newly created area will represent the selected area created with the “Selection Tool”.

-From a KML file using the “Add Area from KML file” button - however this is not implemented in the current release and will be available in the official release.
+From a KML file using the “Add Area from KML file” button .

-Fom a Mask file using the “Add Area from Mask file” button - however this is not implemented in the current release and will be available in the official release.

 The user can also rename a certain (selected) area by clicking on the “Rename Area” button.
 In a similar way, the user can also delete an area by clicking under the “Delete Area” button.
 Another filtering option is the Start Date/Stop Date – this will only keep the dataset files whose time range is contained within the range [Start Date, Stop Date].
-Other filtering option is the Start Cycle/Stop Cycle that should only keep the dataset files whose Cycle is contained in the range [Start Cycle, Stop Cycle], however this is not currently implemented in this release.
-Start Pass/Stop Pass works in a similar manner, but has not been implemented yet.
-“One time filtering” presents yet another filtering possibility but this is not implemented in the current brat release, yet.
+Other filtering option is the Start Cycle/Stop Cycle that should only keep the dataset files whose Cycle is contained in the range [Start Cycle, Stop Cycle].
+Start Pass/Stop Pass works in a similar manner.